 Wondering how much data scientists make?
 We're here to help you find out about salaries in Data Science and how they are influenced by various factors.

 Recent years have seen a surge in interest in the realm of data science.
-According to the Bureau of Labor Statistics, there are almost sixty thousand data science positions across the United States, and in spite of the worldwide pandemic, data science hiring increased by 46 percent in 2020 alone.
-The demand in every industry to handle the modern era's abundance of available information means these trends are likely to continue.
+According to the Bureau of Labor Statistics, there are almost 160,000 data science positions across the United States, The demand in every industry to handle the modern era's abundance of available information means these trends are likely to continue in the long term, despite the recent tech lay-offs.
 It's only natural to wonder how much data scientists make with a data science role.
 However, this vitally important topic of how much a person earns as a data scientist is also an incredibly sensitive topic that may be hard to find good information about.

 Of course, it is easy to find quick mean and median salaries off of resources such as Glassdoor, Indeed, and Payscale, but that is highly crowdsourced information, and there is naturally some level of skepticism about the data.
 That's not to mention a moderate degree of variance between the provided data scientist salaries of each site, as well as confounding factors around compensation that can further obscure the actual information, such as career progression, company size, industry, and location, in addition to the other elements of the total compensation outside of just the base data scientist salary.

 We're here to help!
 Let's take a look at salaries in data science and how they are influenced by different factors.

 How much can you make as a data scientist?

 Let's cover how much you can earn with a data science role and what are the factors that influence your total salary.